Add a new cluster node

 To add a new node to your Dynatrace Managed cluster:

-Log into your Dynatrace Managed Cluster Management Console.
+Log into your Dynatrace Managed Cluster Management Console (CMC).

-From the navigation menu, select Home to go to the Dynatrace Managed deployment status page.
+In the Dynatrace menu, go to Deployment status page.

 Click Add new cluster node.